World Health Organization, 2009 Prince of Asturias Award for International Cooperation

 The Presentation Ceremony of the Prince of Asturias Award will take place in the autumn in Oviedo.

-Click here to read about this year’s Prince of Asturias Awards.Filed under Spanish Royals
+Click here to read about this year’s Prince of Asturias Awards.Filed under Spain

-Tagged Prince of Asturias Awards, World Health Organization.
+Tagged Princess of Asturias Awards, World Health Organization.